 This answer isn’t so simple.
 It could depending upon the test.
 Is the test looking for THC specifically?
 If so, the low levels that may be found shouldn’t trigger a positive result.
 But it could.
 And, it depends on the quality of the CBD oil.
-CBD oil extracted from hemp grown in other countries may have a higher THC amount because the growing conditions were not as regulated as here in the U.S..
-So here are 2 recommendations as part of CBD oil facts.
-Use only CBD oil and CBD products grown in the U.S..
-And, if you’re worried about testing positive for a job or something else that could cause you a major problem, ask the testing facility first.
+CBD oil extracted from hemp grown in other countries may have a higher THC amount because the growing conditions were not as regulated as here in the U.S. So, here are 2 recommendations as part of CBD oil facts.
+Use only CBD oil and CBD products grown in the U.S. And, if you’re worried about testing positive for a job or something else that could cause you a major problem, ask the testing facility first before you use a CBD product.
 If that’s not possible perhaps you want to stay away from using anything that might result in a positive test.

 What are the benefits of CBD oil?

 Here’s the best part of CBD oil facts.
 There are an incredible amount of benefits to using CBD oil.
 The main benefits according to Healthline.com are pain relief due to its anti-inflammatory qualities.
-CBD oil also reduces anxiety and depression.
+CBD oil also has been reported to reduce anxiety and depression.
 CBD has been known to reduce cancer-related symptoms.
 It may reduce acne.

 Researchers have linked CBD with several benefits for the heart and circulatory system, including the ability to lower high blood pressure.